If you're looking for anime similar to Sword Art Online, you might like these titles.

 Both anime takes place in virtual reality and theirs protagonsits tend to do crazy stuf. ;) If you like SAO you wil like LH or otherwise, you have to watch the other!

-Main differences: SAO is a bit more romantic focusing mainly on Kirito(the protagonist) in and out of the game, while Log Horizon having teamwork, teameffort taking the lead with various participants and also much more in-game details and developments which may make SAO seem a bit plain to this sector.
+Main differences: SAO is a bit more romantic-oriented focusing mainly on Kirito(the protagonist) overall and his relationship with Asuna.
+While Log Horizon having teamwork, teameffort taking the lead with various participants-somewhat distributed character development and also much more in-game details and developments which may make SAO seem a bit plain to this sector.
 Still both great, having lots of fun watching them.

 Same theme.
 Both have a creative ideas on how being stuck in a game affects people and politics.
 SAO has a more individual focus on a hero with higher stakes, while LH focuses more on group dynamics.